 The majority of the properties described in this document are also listed in the National Register of Historic Places.
 The National Register is the United States' official list of historic places.
 The listing identifies buildings, structures, and objects as well as historic districts that are historically, architecturally, or archaeologically significant.

-The Historic Preservation Designations document can be purchased for $15.00 at the Architectural Review & Historic Preservation office located at 1400 N. Boulevard, Tampa, FL 33607.
+The Historic Preservation Designations document can be purchased for $15.00 at the Architectural Review & Historic Preservation office located at 2555 E. Hanna Avenue, Tampa, FL 33611.

 Please call (813) 274-3100, option #3 for more information on the document.